Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 It is possible to use a V_IN voltage higher than 24V to be used with a 24V brake.

+> Proceed with caution, always test these examples with low motor current and slow speeds first{.is-info}

+When the motor driver is enabled, the specified output port will be turned on at the same time to release the brake.
+When the motor driver is disabled, the output port will be turned off.
+Idle current mode does not count as disabled.

+After M569.7 is executed, the port will be initially off.
+Therefore, M569.7 should be executed before the motor is first enabled.

 Use [M569.7](/User_manual/Reference/Gcodes/M569_7) to setup the brake PWM pin, and specify the voltage as follows:

 `M569.7 P50.0 C"brake" V24 ; driver 0 on 1HCL v2.0 at address 50 uses the brake port to control a 24V brake.`